dchowitz/slire/README.md

 Alternative approaches like **internal caching** in the data access factory can solve duplication transparently, but introduce implicit behavior and potential side-effects that may not be obvious to all developers.
 The explicit prefetching approach trades some handler complexity for predictable, transparent behavior.

-**Composing multiple business operations** - as a final example, imagine we have a more complex expense update logic that also needs to recalculate trip totals and potentially notify managers.
-Rather than handling all orchestration at the handler level, we can push the business orchestration down into the workflow function while keeping the handler focused on request/response concerns and dependency wiring:
+**Composing multiple business operations** - as a final example, consider a more complex expense update logic that also needs to recalculate trip totals and potentially notify managers.
+Rather than handling all orchestration at the handler level, you can push the business orchestration down into the workflow function while keeping the handler focused on request/response concerns and dependency wiring:

 ```typescript
 async function handleComplexExpenseUpdate(req: Request, res: Response) {